nguyendt456/dynamic-dns-service/README.md

 ## Docker

-Pre-built image available on: `registry.binhnguyen.dev/public/dynamic-dns-service`

-Or build from command:

-`docker build .` or `docker pull registry.binhnguyen.dev/public/dynamic-dns-service`
+Run the following command (`-d` for running container in the background):

-`docker compose up -d`
+`docker compose up --build -d`